ngesa254/hands-on-Gen-AI-with-AWS-and-Anthropic-notebooks/.ipynb_checkpoints/README-checkpoint.md

-# Hands on Gen AI with AWS and Anthropic by Ngesa Marvin, First Edition
+# Hands on Gen AI with AWS and Anthropic Book by Ngesa Marvin, First Edition

-## Companion Jupyter notebooks for the book "# Hands on Gen AI with AWS and Anthropic by Ngesa Marvin, First Edition"
+## Companion Jupyter notebooks for the book

 This repository contains Jupyter notebooks implementing the code samples found in the book [# Hands on Gen AI with AWS and Anthropic by Ngesa Marvin, First Edition]().